REALBRICKD/Facility-Assessment-Report-Generator/README.md

 - Staffing (staffing_rating)
 - Quality of Resident Care (qm_rating)

-For the Hospitalization/ED metrics, we query by measure_code from this dataset: https://data.cms.gov/provider-data/dataset/ijh5-nb2v
+For the Hospitalization/ED metrics, we query by measure_code from the CMS Claims Quality Measure dataset: https://data.cms.gov/provider-data/dataset/ijh5-nb2v
 - "521": for short-term hospitalization metrics
 - "522": for short-term ED metrics